PGunaraj/Individual-Projects/README.md

 # Projects

-All School Course and Individual Projects can be seen here
+All my Individual Projects can be seen here